flutter/website/src/docs/development/add-to-app/performance.md

 This doesn't affect the Flutter state, which lives in the `FlutterEngine` (unless the `FlutterEngine` is also released).

-For performance details on creating more than 1 `FlutterEngine`, see [multiple Flutters][].
+For performance details on creating more than one `FlutterEngine`, see [multiple Flutters][].

 [android-engine]: {{site.api}}/javadoc/io/flutter/embedding/engine/FlutterEngine.html